We estimate the costs or savings (resource impact) associated with technologies and guidelines so you can plan for and implement guidance.

 Reports, templates and statements are removed after a period of time (usually 4 years).
 This is to ensure the information we share with you is up to date.
 If you are looking for something that may have been removed, contact us at email@example.com and we’ll be happy to help.

 These Word documents use national estimates to summarise the expected resource impact of the guidance.
 Any assumptions are fully explained in the document.

 If national estimates are not possible, or if there is likely to be local variation, the report highlights areas for you to consider at a local level.

 Reports are supported by resource impact templates.

 Resource impact templates

-Our templates are Excel spreadsheets that enable you to get a more accurate estimate of the local resource impact of guidance.
+These Excel spreadsheets enable you to get a more accurate estimate of the local resource impact of guidance.